Bcc: contributors

 Our normal ‘reality’ is that we are isolated individuals / families in a mass society.
 Our only way to interact with that society, or to have any effect on it, is by the personal choices we make – where we live, what work we pursue, what we buy or don’t buy, what groups we support, where we travel or don’t travel, who we vote for, etc.

 When we have a certain kind of experience with other people, involving a certain quality of dialog, we can suddenly realize that this isolation is not inevitable after all.
 Instead of just me-and-the-system there can be us-and-the-system.
-The big breakthrough in this experience is the realization that a group can become an us, that a higher collective consciousness can come into being, a consciousness that is both powerful and liberating
+The big breakthrough in this experience is the realization that a group can become an us, that a higher collective consciousness can come into being, a consciousness that is both powerful and liberating.

 The ‘little meaning’ of not alone is the realization that others care about the same things we do, or care about us personally.
 That’s nice.
 Warm hugs all around, please.
 The ‘big meaning’ of not alone, is not alone as an active agent in society.
 That’s profound.
 Consider that all around, please.